mlochbaum/BQN/doc/fromDyalog.md

 | `⍵⍵`   | `𝔾` |
 | `∇∇`   | `𝕣` |

-BQN doesn't have guards: it uses modifiers or [control structures](control.md) instead.
-However, BQN function and modifier blocks have headers that allow pattern matching.
-See the [block](block.md) documentation.
+Blocks don't have guards exactly, but headers and predicates support some similar functionality (first-class functions can also be used for [control structures](control.md)).
+Headers can also be used to make a block more explicit about its inputs, more like a tradfn.

 The assignment arrow `←` defines a new variable in a block, while `↩` modifies an existing one.

 BQN uses the ligature character `‿` for stranding, instead of plain juxtaposition.
-It also has a [list notation](arrayrepr.md#brackets) using `⟨⟩`.
+It also has a [list notation](arrayrepr.md#brackets) using `⟨⟩`, and `[]` for higher-rank arrays.

 ## For reading

-Here are some closest equivalents in Dyalog APL for the BQN functions that don't use the same glyphs as APL.
+Here are some closest equivalents in Dyalog APL for the BQN functions that don't use the same glyphs.
 Correspondence can be approximate, and `⌽` is just used as a decorator to mean "reverse some things".

 | BQN   | `⋆` | `√`      | `∧`   | `∨`   | `¬`   | `=`   | `≠` | `<` | `>` | `≢` | `⥊` |
 |:-----:|:---:|:--------:|:-----:|:-----:|:-----:|:-----:|:---:|:---:|:---:|:---:|:---:|